Jgriebel1990/feathr-whoami-2021/README.md

 `brew services start mongodb-community@5.0`

-Then once the files have been downloaded in the whoami directory to install all dependencies use
+Then once the files have been downloaded got to the whoami directory and in your terminal run

 `npm install`